-This publication is for general information only and is not intended to be advice to any specific person.
+This publication is for general information and is not intended to be advice to any specific person.
 You are recommended to seek competent professional advice before taking or refraining from taking any action on the basis of the contents of this publication.
-This publication represents our understanding of law and HM Revenue & Customs practice as at 1 November 2021.
+This publication represents our understanding of law and HM Revenue & Customs practice as at 6 April 2022.

-Under the MTD rules nearly all businesses will be required to digitally record tax-relevant data and to use MTD-compliant software to transfer the required information directly to HMRC's systems via an application programming interface (API).
+Under the MTD rules nearly all businesses and landlords will be required to digitally record tax-relevant data and to use MTD-compliant software to transfer the required information directly to HMRC's systems via an application programming interface (API).